awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-marketing.md

 # Marketing Your Product<a name="product-marketing"></a>

- You can contribute to your products’ success by driving awareness of AWS Marketplace and by driving traffic directly to your product pages on AWS Marketplace\.
+ You can contribute to the success of your product by driving awareness of AWS Marketplace and by driving traffic directly to your product pages on AWS Marketplace\.
 The following provides information and support to help you market the product or products that you have listed on AWS Marketplace\.
 For more information, see [AWS Marketplace Go\-to\-Market Program Guide](https://s3.amazonaws.com/awsmp-loadforms/AWS_MP_GTM_ProgramGuide.pdf) and [AWS Marketplace Go\-to\-Market Best Practices Guide](https://s3.amazonaws.com/awsmp-loadforms/GTM_Best_Practice_Guide.pdf)\.

 ## Announcing Your Product's Availability<a name="AnnouncingYourProductsAvailability"></a>

  We encourage you to broadly announce the availability of your product on AWS Marketplace\.
 You can do this via press releases, tweets, blogs, or any other preferred media channels\.
 We have provided sample text that you can to include, along with guidelines and instructions for using our trademarks and issuing press releases\.

  We will review your blogs, tweets, and other non\-press release announcements before going public to ensure consistency with AWS messaging and brand guidelines or voice\.
-Submit your request for review to your account manager AWS\.
+Submit your request for review to your AWS account manager\.
 The review takes up to 10 business days to complete\.
 Notify us when you post any tweets, blogs, or press releases, and we will do our best to repost to increase their visibility\.

 ## AWS Marketplace Messaging<a name="AWSMarketplaceMessaging"></a>